mosip/documentation/docs/resident-services.md

 ![](_images/rs-entity-relationship.png)

-1. Audit Manager: Resident services sends all the audit logs to the Audit manager.
+1.	__Audit Manager__: Resident services sends all the audit logs to the Audit Manager.
-2. Digital card service: Resident services use this service to download the PDF of the UIN card or VID card.
+2.	__Digital card service__: Resident services use this service to download the PDF of the UIN card or VID card.
-3. Print partner: Resident services use this service to perform activities related to the printing of the credential.
+3.	__Print partner__: Resident services use this service to perform activities related to the printing of the credential.
-4. Credential Request Generator Service: Resident services use this service to share the credential with various partners like print partners, authentication partners, and digital card partners.
+4.	__Credential Request Generator Service__: Resident services use this service to share the credential with various partners like print partners, authentication partners, and digital card partners.
-5. ID Repository Identity Service: Resident services use this service to retrieve the identity information of a credential and to lock/unlock authentication types.
+5.	__ID Repository Identity Service__: Resident services use this service to retrieve the identity information of a credential and to lock/unlock authentication types.
-6. ID Repository VID service: Resident services use this service to generate/revoke various types of VIDs.
+6.	__ID Repository VID service__: Resident services use this service to generate/revoke various types of VIDs.
-7. ID Authentication: This service is used by Resident services to authenticate users.
+7.	__ID Authentication__: This service is used by Resident services to authenticate users.
-8. MOSIP IdP: This is used to authenticate and authorize the users in an event of logging in using UIN/ VID.
+8.	__MOSIP IdP__: This is used to authenticate and authorize the users in an event of logging in using UIN/ VID.
-9. Resident UI: This is the interface through which users can interact with the Resident services.
+9.	__Resident UI__: This is the interface through which users can interact with the Resident services.
-10. Web Sub: This is used to get asynchronous notification from IDA for acknowledgment purposes.
+10.	__WebSub__: This is used to get asynchronous notification from IDA for acknowledgment purposes.
-11. Registration Processor: This is used to sync and upload packets for features pertaining to changes in identity data.
+11.	__Registration Processor__: This is used to sync and upload packets for features pertaining to changes in identity data.
-12. Packet Manager: Resident services use this service to create packets.
+12.	__Packet Manager__: Resident services use this service to create packets.
-13. Partner Management Service: Resident services uses this service to get information about various partners and policies.
+13.	__Partner Management Service__: Resident services uses this service to get information about various partners and policies.
-14. Keycloak: Resident services uses this to authenticate in order to access the MOSIP internal APIs.
+14.	__Keycloak__: Resident services uses this to authenticate in order to access the MOSIP internal APIs.
-15. Master data service: Resident services invoke the Master Data services to get various templates and machine details.
+15.	__Master data service__: Resident services invoke the Master Data services to get various templates and machine details.
-16. Notification service: Resident services uses this service to send various notifications through email or SMS.
+16.	__Notification service__: Resident services uses this service to send various notifications through email or SMS.
-17. Key Manager: Resident services uses this manager to encrypt or decrypt the data used across features.
+17.	__Key Manager__: Resident services uses this manager to encrypt or decrypt the data used across features.

 ## Design principles